helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 9 - Phosphate Transfer Reactions.md

 group in the very next metabolic step, which is an S<sub>N</sub>1
 reaction: we have already seen this reaction in section 8.7B).

-## Section 9.5: Phosphorylation of carboxylates
+##  9.5: Phosphorylation of carboxylates

 Thus far we have seen hydroxyl oxygens and phosphate oxygens acting as nucleophilic accepting groups in ATP-dependent phosphate transfer